bigmountainstudio/swiftuivoodo/README.md

 * You decide how simple or how complex this needs to be.
     * Don't need the Data Object?
 Delete it!
     * Want to put the observable object and view in the same file?
 Go for it!
-    * Want all 3 in separate files but the same folder?
+    * Want all 3 in separate files but in the same folder?
 Why not?

 ## How is this different from other architectures?
 The goal of architecture is to make your life (or your team's life) easier.